 - Rotary cutter – [Shop: Amazon – JOANN]

 - Acrylic ruler – [Shop: Amazon – JOANN]

 - Lint shaver – [Shop: Amazon – JOANN]

 Step 1- Find a wool/cashmere blend sweater (all of the ones I’ve used are small/medium size, you may need to stitch along the side seams to make it smaller as a scarf if you go larger).
 Prewash cold & tumble dry or hang dry, however you plan to wash/dry the finished project!
 The goal here isn’t to “felt” any wool but just tighten it up a bit and make sure you can wash/dry it easily after wearing.

 Step 2- Cut with sharp scissors or a rotary cutter in a straight line under the armpits.

-- Fold, and wear!
-The knit fabric shouldn’t fray or unravel unless you really pick at it – the washing machine helps to felt it a bit.
+Fold or scrunch and wear!
+The knit fabric shouldn’t fray or unravel unless you really pick at it, I’ve tested that theory for several years!
 If you’re feeling ambitious, you could do a blanket stitch or serge around the edge.

 You’ll be left with some wool scraps – make some soft hand warmers with my heart-shaped tutorial or browse this list of ways to use up felt scraps.
 I try to generate as little trash as possible, even when upcycling, some bits and pieces of this sweater will live on as stuffing inside my son’s giant dump truck pillow (free pattern here!).
 Check out what else I made with this orange sweater, using a recycled sweater slippers pattern.